DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/10-13 Narrative Stuff.md

-This is a document containing a list of items that need to be written / rewritten to fit the new dialogue implementation
+> Note: For the sake of letting you get a feel of how the dialogue you write will look & feel in-game, let me know if you want me to set something up.
+It'd be pretty easy and quick for me to do.

 # !!
 NOTE: I Have Very *Slightly* Changed How You Add New Dialogue!!